henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 ## Conclusion

 Firebase seems pretty nice for a hobby project - and maybe for more serious apps too.
 Using it with Clojurescript and Re-Frame is straightforward and a natural fit.
-For example Firebase `onValue` lets you listen for the latest value in some part of the database and that is easily hooked into a Re-frame subscription so the app magically updates whenever the database does.
+For example, Firebase `onValue` lets you listen for the latest value in some part of the database and that is easily hooked into a Re-frame subscription so the view magically updates whenever the database does.
 Simples!

 Some points of note: